Schizophrenia Treatment and Self-Help

 Connecting face-to-face with others is the most effective way to calm your nervous system and relieve stress.
 Since stress can trigger psychosis and make the symptoms of schizophrenia worse, keeping it under control is extremely important.
-Find someone you can connect with face to face on a regular basis—someone you can talk to for an uninterrupted period of time who will listen to you without judging, criticizing, or continually being distracted.
+Find someone you can connect with face to face on a regular basis—someone you can talk to for an uninterrupted period of time who will listen to you without judging, criticizing, or continually becoming distracted.

 As well as helping to relieve stress, having the support of others can make a huge difference in the outlook for schizophrenia.
 When people who care about you are involved in your treatment, you’re more likely to achieve independence and avoid relapse.

 Ways to find support

 Turn to trusted friends and family members.
 Your loved ones can help you get the right treatment, keep your symptoms under control, and function well in your community.
 Ask loved ones if you can call on them in times of need.
 Most people will be flattered by your request for support.